rosettatype/hyperglot/README_database.md

 name: Persian
 includes: [pes, prs, tgk, aiq, bhh, haz, jpr, phv, deh, jdt, ttt]
 speakers: 70000000
-source: [Wikipedia]
+sources:
+- Iranian Persian.
+(2024, July 31).
+In *Wikipedia*. https://en.wikipedia.org/wiki/Iranian_Persian?oldid=1237740929
+- Ager, S. (2021, May 4). *Omniglot* https://www.omniglot.com
 ```

 ## Development and contributions

-Contributions are more most welcome.
+Contributions are most welcome.
 If you wish to update the database, submit a pull request with an editted and validated version of the `hyperglot/data` files. **Ideally**, use `hyperglot-validate` and `hyperglot-save`, as this will check and format the data in a way best suited to the database.

 To start a new language entry you can use this template and include it in `hyperglot/data/xxx.yaml` as a new language draft in your pull request or github issue: